 It’s interesting how a recipe evolves in our house.
 We don’t start out to create one, but as they say “invention is the mother of necessity.”
-Actually that was said by Plato, but that’s another story.
-Anyway, we had Eckrich Link Sausage leftover from another recipe and had the “necessity” to use it, so came up with this easy Spicy Black Eyed Pea Soup.
+We had Eckrich Link Sausage leftover from another recipe and had the “necessity” to use it, so came up with this easy Spicy Black Eyed Pea Soup.

 - 2 tsp olive oil

 - 1 link, (about 6.5 oz) smoked turkey sausage, diced